-The group is exposed to credit risk as a consequence of offering the principal products outlined in Section A.1.2.
+The group is exposed to credit risk as a consequence of offering the principal products outlined in Section A.1.3.
 Credit risk is the risk of a financial loss as a result of the default or failure of third parties to meet their payment obligations to the group, or variations in market values as a result of changes in expectations related to those risks.

-Detailed below are the principal credit risks to which the Company is exposed:
+Detailed below are the principal credit risks to which the Group is exposed:

-CREDIT RISK Division ( Principal risks Division/ Product Controls to mitigate the risk Bond default risk Troudot A significant portfolio of corporate bonds and commercial loans are held to back the liabilities arising from w riting general insurance and annuities business.
-Whilst the portfolio is diversified, the asset class is inherently exposed to the risk of issuer default, w ith the possibility of financial loss.
-Annuities, General Insurance, and LGIA Portfolio level and specific issuer limits are set by financial strength rating, sector and geographic region so as to limit exposure to a default event.
-Issuer limits are regularly review ed to take account of changes in market conditions, sector performance and the re-assessment of financial strength by rating agencies and the group's ow n internal analysis.
+Principal risks Product/ Division Controls to mitigate the risk Bond default risk A significant portfolio of corporate bonds and commercial loans are held to back the liabilities arising from writing general insurance and annuities business.
+Whilst the portfolio is diversified, the asset class is inherently exposed to the risk of issuer default, with the possibility of financial loss.
+Annuities, General Insurance , and LGIA Portfolio level and specific issuer limits are set by financial strength rating, sector and geographic region so as to limit exposure to a default event.
+Issuer limits are regularly reviewed to take account of changes in market conditions, sector performance and the reassessment of financial strength by rating agencies and the group's own internal analysis.
 Exposures are monitored relative to limits.
-Financial instruments are also used to mitigate the impact of rating dow ngrades and defaults.
+Financial instruments are also used to mitigate the impact of rating downgrades and defaults.
 If appropriate, actions are taken to trade out investments at risk of default.
-Reinsurance counterparty risk Exposure to insurance risk is mitigated by ceding part of the risks assumed to the reinsurance market.
+Reinsurance counterparty risk 5: Exposure to insurance risk is mitigated by ceding part of the risks assumed to the reinsurance market.
 Default of a reinsurer would require the business to be re-brokered potentially on less advantageous terms, or for the risks to be borne directly resulting in possible financial loss.
 Credit risk syndication also exposes the group to counterparty default risks.
-The group is required to carry an element of associated credit risk capital on its balance sheet should the business not be re-brokered on the same terms.
-Protection, Annuities, General Insurance, and LGIA When selecting new reinsurance partners for its protection business, the group considers only companies which have a minimum credit rating equivalent to A- from Standard & Poor's.
+The group is required to carry an element of associated credit risk capital on its balance sheet should the business not be rebrokered on the same terms.
+Protection, Annuities, General Insurance , and LGIA When selecting new reinsurance partners for its protection business, the group considers only companies which have a minimum credit rating equivalent to A- from Standard & Poor's.
 For each reinsurer, exposure limits are determined based on credit ratings and projected exposure over the term of the treaty.
 Actual exposures are regularly monitored relative to these limits.
 Similarly, for longevity and credit risk syndication transactions, the group targets the use of strongly rated counterparties and seeks to ensure that positions are fully collateralised.
 The adequacy and quality of collateral is subject to ongoing monitoring.
-Property lending counterparty ris ik As part of our asset diversification strategy, we hold property lending and sale and leaseback investments.
-We are inherently exposed to the risk of default by a borrow er or tenant.
+Property lending counterparty risk As part of our asset diversification strategy, we hold property lending and sale and leaseback investments.
+We are inherently exposed to the risk of default by a borrower or tenant.
 Annuities and LGC Each property lending and sale and leaseback investment transaction is subject to a due diligence process to assess the credit risks implicit in the transaction and confirm that any risk of default has been appropriately mitigated.
 We also protect our interests through taking security over the underlying property associated with each investment transaction.
-Banking counterparty risk The group is exposed to potential financial loss should banks or the issuers of financial instruments default on their obligations to us.
-We are also exposed to counterparty risks in respect of the providers of settlement and custody services.
-Group and LGC The group controls its exposures to banking counterparties and the issuers of financial instruments using a framew ork of counterparty limits.
-These limits take account of the relative financial strength of the counterparty as well as other exposures that the group may have.
-Limits are subject to regular review with actual exposures monitored against limits.
-The group has defined criteria for the selection of custody and settlement services.
-The financial strength of providers is regularly review ed.